papadeltasierra/cloudsmets/docs/case.md

 The final case has these characteristics:
 - It is a snug fit for the LilyGo T-Zigbee board
 - It consists of a base and a cover
+- The base and cover sccrew together using 3.0mm self-tapping screws
+- The PCB is clamped between the base and cover when the two are screwed together
 - There are `cut-outs` for:
     - The USB charger port
     - The (ESP-C3) `Key` button